turicas/outputty/README.markdown

 ========

-With `outputty` you can show the data of your Python software in text mode (terminal, CSV or TXT) in a easy and beautiful way.
-You can also import data easily.
+With `outputty` you can show the data of your Python software in text mode (standard output, CSV, TXT, HTML etc.) in a easy and beautiful way.
+You can import and export data easily. `outputty` is just a Python library that helps you importing, filtering and exporting data.

+It has a concept of plugins so you can write your own plugin to import/export data the way you need.

 Installation